Editor and Publisher, Kindred Books

-Vanessa Willoughby is a writer and editor.
-She holds a BA in writing, literature, and publishing from Emerson College.
-Following Emerson, she attended The New School and earned her MFA in creative writing.
+Vanessa Willoughby holds a BA in writing, literature, and publishing from Emerson College.
+She attended The New School and earned her MFA in creative writing.
+She has been an intern, a literary agency consultant, and a senior acquisitions editor.
 Her bylines have appeared but are not limited to the following print and online publications: Bitch, Book Riot, Bookslut, The Hairpin, Hazlitt, Hello Giggles, The Toast, and Vice.
 Despite the conspiratorial nature of industry gatekeepers, she is determined to push for diverse authors, literature, and an overall diverse publishing industry.

 Assistant Poetry Editor